stomt/gulp-modular/README.md

 ## Local Server
  - `browserSync` provides a small HTTP server for local testing.
 It serves the requested file if available, the `index.html` otherwise (to support Angular HTML5 mode)
  - `open` opens up the default web browser after the local HTTP server has started.
- - `reload` is responsible to reload the current page in the web browser whenever distribution files have changed.
  - `watch` checks files for changes and triggers the reload (see above).

 ## Deploy